-When disabled, the feature to share application sessions with other users is disabled.
-This feature is accessible in a streamed app when clicking on the polygon and then on the ellipsis (...).
+Note: This feature is accessible in a streamed app when clicking on the polygon and then on the share button.

 Allow in-app printing

 When disabled, printing using the 'Virtual printer' within streamed application will not be possible.
 Printing using other printers configured on application servers will still be possible.